 This has appeared on the soundtracks to the movies Adaptation, Ernest Goes To Camp, Life Or Something Like It, and Freaky Friday.

 This has been used in lot of commercials for clients like Burger King, The NFL, Nintendo, Red Lobster, Sony Playstation, Florida Orange Juice, Heineken, Clinique and Nickelodeon.
-(Thanks to Carlin America publishing for above 6.
+(Thanks to Carlin America publishing for their help.
 For more, check out www.carlinamerica.com

 In 1989, this was used in a movie of the same name starring Helen Slater, Patrick Dempsey and Brad Pitt. (thanks, Marek - Warsaw, Poland)